-- 1 and across the Pedestrian Priority Network. - Prioritize visibility and safety of pedestrians at intersections and midblock crossings. - Improve street lighting to increase visibility for pedestrians on streets and to meet the City's energy goals. - 4 Improve winter walking and rolling. - 5 support consistent access to the sidewalk network.
+- Focus pedestrian improvements along and across the Pedestrian Priority Network. - Prioritize visibility and safety of pedestrians at intersections and midblock crossings. - Improve street lighting to increase visibility for pedestrians on streets and to meet the City's energy goals. - 4 Improve winter walking and rolling. - Ensure City's policies and practices support consistent access to the sidewalk network.

-- Create and improve pedestrian connections across freeways, highways, rivers and railroads.

-- Partner with developers, utilities,

-property owners, and agency partners

-to provide high-quality pedestrian and

-public realm improvements.
+- Create and improve pedestrian connections across freeways, highways, rivers and railroads. - 1 Partner with developers, utilities, - property owners, and agency partners to provide high-quality pedestrian and public realm improvements.

-- Set policies and practices to leverage, manage, monitor and design for new and emerging technologies that increase visibility and comfort of pedestrians.
+Set policies and practices to leverage, manage, monitor and design for new and emerging technologies that increase visibility and comfort of pedestrians.

-- Expand walking education and encouragement.
+- 2 - Expand walking education and encouragement.